krzysztofzablocki/Sourcery/guides/Codable.md

 If you need to manually encode computed property and you defined custom encoding method for it, template will generate a coding key for it too, so you don't have to define it manually (though you may still need to define it if it needs custom raw value).

   - method to encode any additional values.
-This is usefull when you need to encode computed properties or constant values:
+This is useful when you need to encode computed properties or constant values:

 ```swift
 struct MyStruct: AutoDecodable {